mcdevzofcZour/heckeruwu/README.md

 #### View logs

-To view aPuppet logs, use standard docker-compose commands.
+To view Headwind Remote logs, use standard docker-compose commands.

 View all logs: